visym/vipy/README.md

 * Representation of videos with labeled activities that can be resized, clipped, rotated, scaled, padded, cropped and resampled
 * Representation of images with object bounding boxes that can be manipulated as easily as editing an image
-* Clean visualization of annotated images and videos
+* Clean visualization of annotated images and video
+* Fluent interface for chaining operations on videos and images
 * Lazy loading of images and videos suitable for distributed processing (e.g. dask, spark)
 * Straightforward integration into machine learning toolchains (e.g. torch, numpy)
-* Fluent interface for chaining operations on videos and images
-* Image/Video dataset download, unpack and import (e.g. Imagenet21k, Coco 2014, Visual Genome, Open Images V7, Kinetics700, YoutubeBB, ActivityNet, ... )
+* Visual dataset download, unpack and import (e.g. Imagenet21k, Coco 2014, Visual Genome, Open Images V7, Kinetics700, YoutubeBB, ActivityNet, ... )
 * Minimum dependencies for easy installation (e.g. AWS Lambda, Flask)